Isle of Man Guide Isle of Man Guide Logo

 History

 The doors to the original Manx Museum opened November 2nd 1922.
 It was only after much debate and work that the dream of a National Museum was achieved.
 The building known as Noble's Old Hospital was handed over by the trustees the year before.
 The opportunity was presented and once the staff salaries were debated things seemed settled.
 Artifacts from a temporary museum in Castle Rushen, from storage in Peel, and from well known island preservation societies made their way to Douglas.
-The first open day brought 416 people and for the next few months the admission of 6d was waved.
+The first open day brought 416 people and for the next few months the admission of 6d was waived.

 To celebrate the centenary of the Museum and Ancient Monuments Trustees (appointed by an act of Tynwald in 1886), a new addition to the Manx Museum was proposed in 1986.
-The project costing £1.3 would update and redesign the internal building and add a large extension to accommodate an Introduction Theatre, National Art Gallery and Map Gallery.
+The project costing £1.3 million would update and redesign the internal building and add a large extension to accommodate an Introduction Theatre, National Art Gallery and Map Gallery.
 The museum's new look was opened in 1989 by Her Majesty Queen Elizabeth II, Lord of Mann.

 The Manx National Heritage headquarters is based at the Museum, where it continues to provide protection and preservation for the Natural and Cultural past of the island.